 The Design Academy Eindhoven and the Dutch Design Week (DDW) make Brabant the leading design province in the Netherlands.
 World-famous designers such as Piet Hein Eek and Maarten Baas studied here.
 Piet Hein Eek chose Strijp-R in Eindhoven as his home base in 2010 and set up a manufacturing facility, design studio and restaurant there.
-In 2017, the DDW attracted 335,000 (international) visitors - a record - and 2,600 designers participated.
+Dutch Design Week (DDW) is the biggest design event in northern Europe.

-Brabant also has much to offer when it comes to lighter forms of amusement.
-The Efteling in Kaatsheuvel is the largest theme park in the Netherlands and, with nearly 4.7 million visitors in 2016, one of the most popular parks in Europe.
+Brabant also has much to offer when it comes to forms of light amusement.
+The Efteling in Kaatsheuvel is the largest theme park in the Netherlands and one of the most popular parks in Europe.
 Safari Park Beekse Bergen in Hilvarenbeek was voted the Netherlands’ best wildlife park in 2017.

 Those who seek the serenity of nature are also well catered for in Brabant.
 The province has many beautiful nature areas, including four national parks.
 With a network of 9,875 kilometres of hiking paths, Brabant is the third largest hiking province in the country.
 The historic routes along the Zuiderwaterlinie defence line and fortified towns such as Heusden and Willemstad are popular destinations for hikers.